SethNC/rplt/README.md

 [![Leaflet](https://img.shields.io/badge/Powered%20by-Leaflet-blue)](https://leafletjs.com/)
 [![Turf.js](https://img.shields.io/badge/Geometry-Turf.js-green)](https://turfjs.org/)

-A **web-based interactive tool** for quickly creating replicated agricultural field trials.
+**web-based interactive tool** for quickly creating replicated agricultural field trials.
 Plot layouts are displayed directly on satellite imagery or a custom zxy tiled map.
 Perfect for field trial planning.

 This tool coupled with a [SprakFun Facet and SW Maps](https://learn.sparkfun.com/tutorials/sparkfun-rtk-facet-hookup-guide/all) allows for rapid and accurate plot layout in the field.

 Use 'total_research_area.kml' to plan drone missions to monitor the trial during the growing season.
-THis file can be loaded into a DJI Mavic 3 Multispectral from a SD card and used as the boundary for flight missions.
+This file can be loaded into a DJI Mavic 3 Multispectral from a SD card and used as the boundary for flight missions.
 Be sure to set the margin in the advanced settings so their is sufficiuent overlap at the edges of the trial for good orthomosaic reconstruction.

-If applying treatments with a spray drone or percision ag equipement the plot ploygons can be used as field boundaries to program the application equipement.
-If need to be sure to plan a buffered area to clean out and prime the srpay drone or application equipement between treatment applications.
+If applying treatments with a spray drone or percision ag equipement the plot polygons can be used as field boundaries to program the application equipement.
+If need to be sure to plan a buffered area to clean out and prime the spray drone or application equipement between treatment applications.

-When analysing data, plot boundaries are already defined and should shorted the initial analysis.
+When analysing data, plot boundaries are already defined and should shorten the inlitial analysis.

-This is tool is a perfect companion for QGIS or other GIS tool.
+This tool is a perfect companion for QGIS or other GIS tool.
 This provides a starting place to rapidly layout field trials and program drones.

 ## Summary of work flow